Should you use a home equity loan to buy a house?

 When to avoid a home equity loan

-Unless you’re investing in a home for the reasons above, you may want to consider avoiding a home equity loan a funding options — especially for the following reasons:
+Unless you’re investing in a home for the reasons above, you may want to consider avoiding a home equity loan as a funding option — especially for the following reasons:

 • Unstable financial situation: If your financial situation is uncertain or if you anticipate a decrease in income, taking on additional debt through a home equity loan may not be advisable.